GENI-NSF/geni-tools/README-omni.txt

  * Renew slivers in slice myslice to the given time; any slivers that cannot be renewed to this time, stay as they were, while others are renewed
-   `omni.py -V3 -a http://myaggregate/url --best-effort renew myslice 20120909`
+   `omni.py -V 3 -a http://myaggregate/url --best-effort renew myslice 20120909`

  * Renew the given sliver in myslice at this AM to the given time and write the result struct to the given file
-   `omni.py -V3 -a http://myaggregate/url -o --outputfile \
+   `omni.py -V 3 -a http://myaggregate/url -o --outputfile \
             %s-renew-%a.json -u urn:publicid:IDN+myam+sliver+1 renew \
             myslice 20120909`